Spencer Schnell: College career

 Schnell began his collegiate career at Ohio, joining the team as a walk-on and redshirting his true freshman season with the expectation that he would receive a scholarship the following year.
 He left the school after the scholarship was instead given to a fifth year player and transferred to Illinois State University.
 He spent a year away from football as he established residency in Illinois to pay in-state tuition before joining the Illinois State football team as a walk-on.
 In his first season playing, Schnell caught 59 passes for 479 yards and a touchdown and returned 22 punts for 228 yards and was named to the Missouri Valley Football Conference (MVFC) All-Newcomer team.
 The following season, he was named second-team All-MVFC after leading the team with 51 receptions for 679 yards and four touchdowns.
 As a redshirt senior, Schnell led the MVC with 65 receptions and was second in the conference with 872 receiving yards and nine touchdowns and was named first-team All-MVFC.

 Professional career

 Schnell signed with the Tampa Bay Buccaneers as an undrafted free agent on May 11, 2019.
 Schnell was waived at the end of training camp during final roster cuts.
-He was re-signed by the Buccaneers to their practice squad on December 16, 2019, and was promoted to the Buccaneers active roster two days later on December 18.
-Schnell made his NFL debut on December 21, 2019, against the Houston Texans, returning two punts for three yards.
+He was re-signed by the Buccaneers to their practice squad on December 16, and was promoted to the Buccaneers' active roster two days later on December 18.
+Schnell made his NFL debut on December 21, against the Houston Texans, returning two punts for three yards.

 On July 31, 2020, Schnell was waived by the Buccaneers.
-Schnell visited the Buccaneers on August 23, 2020, and was re-signed by the team on August 25, 2020.
-He was waived on September 5, 2020.
+Schnell visited the Buccaneers on August 23, and was re-signed by the team on August 25.
+He was waived by Tampa Bay on September 5.